rydama/hello-eb-node/README.md

 Why was it so difficult?
 AWS does seem to offer easier ways to get https, but it is expensive or has other problems:

-- AWS has a certificate manager that can auto-renew, but only if your SSL is terminated on their elastic load balancer (additional $18/month), or a few other unworkable options, like...
+- AWS has a certificate manager that can auto-renew, but only if your SSL is terminated on their Elastic Load Balancer (additional $18/month), or a few other unworkable options, like...
 - API gateway and lambda could work, but there is a cold-start penalty (5 seconds or so in my experience) that is a non-starter for my applications

 # Getting started

-- These steps assume familiarity with basic use of the linux shell/mac terminal
+These steps assume familiarity with basic use of the linux shell/mac terminal.

 ## Creating an Elastic Beanstalk application/environment